 Some supportive housing evaluations have found reductions in ED visits among tenants, who stopped using EDs as a shelter of last resort and were more likely to go to a health clinic or a doctors' office for routine care.
 Many of these studies, however, lack a comparison group, so the reduction in ED use could be a "regression to the mean"-people commonly enter supportive housing after an acute health care crisis (National Academies of Sciences, Engineering, and Medicine 2018).
-In its review of the evidence, however, the National Academy of Sciences reported that it found "no substantial evidence" that supportive housing on ED visits were mixed.
-As shown in figure 5, the average annual number of ED visits in VA hospitals did not change for veterans after entering supportive housing.7 However, for participants in the nonveterans' programs, the average number of annual ED visits decreased slightly after tenants entered supportive housing.
+In its review of the evidence, however, the National Academy of Sciences reported that it found "no substantial evidence" that supportive housing contributes to improved health outcomes.
+Our study's findings on the effects of supportive housing on ED visits were mixed.
+As shown in figure 5, the average annual number of ED visits in VA hospitals did not change for veterans after entering supportive housing.
+However, for participants in the nonveterans' programs, the average number of annual ED visits decreased slightly after tenants entered supportive housing.